ThomasStrong/Blackjack/README.md

 - Open the file Blackjack.sln in Visual Studio (or preferred IDE).
     * **Note: In Visual Studio, you can select: Open > 'Open a Project or Solution'; Or navigate to the file in your file explorer, right-click and choose 'Open in Visual Studio'.
-- Run Debug to begin the appliciation.
+- Run Debug to begin the application.

 ## Features